ItachiUchihaVictor/TPTS/README.md

 "the ID of the 1st POI in the terrain data" "the ID of the 2nd POI in the terrain data" ......

+The output will be included in a file called "path.txt".